Home Best Places in the Fraser Valley Abbotsford’s Maan Farms

 TIP #1: The best times to visit Maan Farms are on sunny days between June and October when there is fresh produce for sale, the place is at its most beautiful, and the outdoor play structures are all (usually) nice and dry.
 Other best times include when there are special events (like at Easter, Halloween and other special occasions).

 TIP #2: Unless it’s just the Country Market and its produce that you’re going for, go on a dry day if you can.
 If it’s raining the ground can get muddy in parts and the jumping pillow in the Barnyard Adventureland can’t be used if it’s wet, which can be disappointing.
-If going in the corn maze or pumpkin patch if it has rained in the previous number of days, be sure to wear your boots.
+If you’re going in the corn maze or pumpkin patch if it has rained in the previous number of days, be sure to wear boots.

 TIP #3: The wines in the Country Market are really good, as are the jams, pies and other homemade food items.